 This lead me to the epiphanette that helpful wasn’t so much what I did in 2012, but more what I didn’t do.
-Back at the beginning of 2012, I started with this sage advice: Expect the unexpected.?
-As I look at all the year’s unexpected events and experiences (and there have been some real doozies), I see a collary to this concept of the unexpected: Let go of your expectations, let go of whatever holds you back.
+Back at the beginning of 2012, I started with this sage advice: Expect the unexpected.
+As I look at all the year’s unexpected events and experiences (and there have been some real doozies), I see a corollary to this concept of the unexpected: Let go of your expectations, let go of whatever holds you back.

 In 2013, what will you let go?